Best & Worst State Economies

 Getting a job is only half the battle; getting a good job with a healthy hourly wage or annual salary is the real challenge.
 The average American worker today earns an average hourly wage of $24.98, which translates to an annual average of $51,960.
 In most states, though, annual wages aren't as high as that, owing largely to a very high typical salary figure in Washington, D.C.
 In fact, if we omit the district from the analysis, the average annual wage reflects the overall health index ranking for the best state and the worst state — Massachusetts and Mississippi.

 Average salary figures include all wage workers, meaning those who just started out their careers as well as those with long-established or lucrative careers.
-Our analysis also included the 90th percentile wage in each state, or the wage earned by the top 10% of workers.
+Our analysis also included the 90th percentile wage in each state, or the wage earned by the top 10 percent of workers.
 A total of 14 states have 90th percentile wages in the six figures.

 Gross Domestic Product